oa414/objc-zen-book-cn/README.md

 BOOL isSwiftSession     = nameContainsSwift && isCurrentYear;

 if (isSwiftSession) {
-    // Do someting very cool
+    // Do something very cool
 }
 ```